SBL 1071

 • How data will be submitted

-Important: The origination count includes all covered credit transactions to small businesses, not just approved loans.
-Denied applications and withdrawn requests also count toward the threshold.
+Important: The origination count includes all covered credit transactions to small businesses under the new $1 million revenue definition, not just approved loans.
+Denied applications and withdrawn requests also count toward the threshold, and both years of the two-year test must clear it.

 What Data Must Be Collected?